leonardo-bravop/leonardo-bravop/README.md

   1 week solo project.
 Made with the TMDB API.

   🔗: https://github.com/leonardo-bravop/Dream-Screen

-  Features:

-  - Search movies, tv shows and see its details
-  - Register, login, logout and persist login session
-  - Once logged in, you can save or remove any media from your favorites
-  - Search users by nickname and see their profile with their favorite media

   Technologies used:

   PostgreSQL | Sequelize | Express | React | Node JS | Redux